 You can also include this info in your Instagram bio or Facebook About page, complement relevant posts with the #freeshipping hashtag, or create separate posts focusing on your offer.
 If you need some marketing inspiration, check out some of our previous blog posts on the subject.

 Remember that one of the main elements that drives a good short-term marketing campaign is a sense of urgency, so play around with flash sales and countdowns.

 Have you already used free shipping on your ecommerce store?
+Where do you stand in the battle royale of free shipping vs. discount?
 Feel free to share your experience in the comment section below!